mmirolim/0408c0BhZnRlcnNoaXAuY321/README.md

 **add_job.js peek_job.js destroy_job.js**

-Scripts to add, peek, destroy a job in beanstalkd server for easily testing the worker
+Assisstance scripts to add, peek, destroy a job in beanstalkd server for easily testing the worker: `node xxxx_job.js` Please note peek and destroy will only affect ready jobs

 **config.js**

 Configure file for the module used by above scripts.
 Default is set as challenge required.
+Details description are as below

     {
         workerConfig: { //Options used to configure a worker in start_worker.js and start_multi_workers.js
             host: , //beanstalkd host
             port: , //beanstalkd port
             dbURI: , //database uri
             dbDocName: , //document name in database
             id: , //id to identity this worker (start_multi_workers.js will rewrite this value for each worker)
             maxSuccTrial: , //number of successful jobs to stop
-    		maxFailTrial: , //number of successful jobs to stop
+            maxFailTrial: , //number of fail jobs to stop
-    		succDelay: , //second to delay job after successful handling
+            succDelay: , //seconds to delay job after successful handling
-    		failDelay:  //second to delay job after fail handling },
+            failDelay:  //seconds to delay job after fail handling },
-    	tube: , //tube to start the
+        tube: , //tube to listen; string for single & array for multiple

-    	//not used for worker; put here to add job for test
+        //Used for assisstence scripts only.
+Ignore if you are using other clients
-    	jobConfig: {
+        jobConfig: { //job setting of beanstalkd used in add_job.js
-    		type: 'rate',
+            type: ,
-    		priority: 0,
+            priority: ,
-    		delay: 0,
+            delay: ,
-    		ttr: 60,
+            ttr: ,
         },
-    	sampleJob: {
+        sampleJob: { //sample job to add used in add_job.js
-    		from: 'HKD',
+            from: ,
-    		to: 'USD'
+            to:
         }
     }